Sunday 11 March,

 The team behind the Elenberg Flyser, piloted by Joshua, sure know their stuff.
 Made up of design and aeronautical engineers, they’re confident their trusty flying apparatus will make it all the way to the other side of the river bank.
 Joshua is an honourable Dad.
 He’s ready to raise as much funds as possible to help find a cure for his son Frederick who has a rare blood disorder.
 Charity: Captain Courageous Foundation

-Leonardo Davinci’s Ornithopter
+Leonardo da Vinci’s Ornithopter

 Mad Bride from Hell

 Pilot Aaron is as close to a real life bird as you can get.
 He’s got 500 skydives under his belt and this is the 13th time he’s entered Birdman.
 Considering his experience, we’re thinking Aaron is going to do pretty well.
 Watch out for his support squad family, they’ll be cheering him on from the sidelines.
-Charity: Royal Children’s Hospital.
+Charity: The Royal Children’s Hospital.

 Parkes Flyer 2

 As a kid, pilot Michael longed for the day he could compete in Birdman.
 A staunch competitor since 2005, he’s been trying out different designs ever since.
 This year, the experienced toolmaker reckons he’s nailed it.
 After working tirelessly in his workshop over forty hours, Michael is set to give competitors a run for their money.
-Charity: MS Australia.
+Charity: MS Limited.

 The Coffee Plunger